amellalalex/weenyterm/bidi/README.md

-# wezterm-bidi - a pure Rust bidi implementation
+# weenyterm-bidi - a pure Rust bidi implementation

 This crate provides an implementation of the *The Unicode Bidirectional Algorithm (UBA)* in Rust.

-This crate was developed for use in wezterm but does not depend on other code in wezterm.
+This crate was developed for use in weenyterm but does not depend on other code in weenyterm.

 The focus for this crate is conformance.